elit0451/DatabasesBlogEntry/README.md

 As it can be seen below we managed to develop from a linear dependency to a constant one.
 <img width="797" src="https://user-images.githubusercontent.com/21998037/69785702-00e74580-11b9-11ea-9e05-d273d41291d0.png">

-On the first graph the connection between the number of lookups and the amount of cities a text references is depicted.
-Following up, we are presenting a box-plot graphic that represents the timings taken before and after altering the schema (all measurements were recorded with indexes applied).
+On the first graph, the connection between the number of lookups and the amount of cities a text references is depicted.
+Following up, we are presenting a box-plot graphic that represents the timings taken before and after altering the schema (all measurements were recorded by executing the query 20 times with indexes applied).

 <img src="https://user-images.githubusercontent.com/21998037/69785636-d4cbc480-11b8-11ea-91d6-e34fe1139615.png">

 Our curiosity and experience provoked us to evaluate the efficiency of our new schema after taking advantage of text indexes.
-Taking into consideration the immense amount of documents the chosen database engine had to evaluate against the executed query, the application of indexes was a very valued resource (_i.e. from 36 263 documents processed to 39_).
+Taking into consideration the immense amount of documents the chosen database engine had to evaluate against the executed query, the application of indexes was a very valued resource (_i.e. from 36 263 documents processed, down to 39_).

 By the end, we ended up with a sample application which exemplifies both approaches to schemas in a way which is convenient to reproduce.
 It helps to demonstrate our investigation and findings for all the readers who are willing to reproduce the results.
 Further instructions can be found in the [guidelines document](https://github.com/elit0451/DatabasesBlogEntry/blob/master/Guidelines.md).